-- Expanding service to all of Lake County appears to be financially beneficial to both Lake County customers and existing SCP customers in a majority of years. - Key considerations for the SCP Board of Directors are: - Should an offer of service to Lake County and the Cities of Clearlake and Lakeport be made at this time? - Does the Board agree to staff's recommendation for starting service between April and June 2027? - Does the Board wish to use the same practice as in Mendocino County by offering one Board seat to the County of Lake Supervisors and one shared seat for the two incorporated cities of Clearlake and Lakeport? - Does the Board wish to condition expanding service on the Lake County joining the GeoZone effort to construct favorable geothermal resources? - Expansion to Lake County appears to be well aligned with the criteria established in SCP's Policy for New Customer Communities D.4. - SCP's current portfolio of long-term renewable contracts is sufficient to accommodate expansion to Lake County without requiring additional long-term procurement to maintain compliance. - Startup costs for an expansion to Lake County are estimated to be \$578,000, which forecasts indicate would be recouped through rates in the first year of service. - In the base market scenario used for evaluation, Lake County customers see total bill savings of 4% or more, however, it is important to note that there is a clear possibility that total bills will be higher with SCP some of the time due to changing PG&E fees outside SCP's control and energy market conditions.
+- Expanding service to all of Lake County appears to be financially beneficial to both Lake County customers and existing SCP customers in a majority of years. - Key considerations for the SCP Board of Directors are: - Should an offer of service to Lake County and the Cities of Clearlake and Lakeport be made at this time? - Does the Board agree to staff's recommendation for starting service between April and June 2027? - O Does the Board wish to use the same practice as in Mendocino County by offering one Board seat to the County of Lake Supervisors and one shared seat for the two incorporated cities of Clearlake and Lakeport? - Does the Board wish to stress the importance of the GeoZone and seek to confirm that Lake County is aligned and wishes to join the GeoZone? - Expansion to Lake County appears to be well aligned with the criteria established in SCP's Policy for New Customer Communities D.4. - SCP's current portfolio of long-term renewable contracts is sufficient to accommodate expansion to Lake County without requiring additional long-term procurement to maintain compliance. - Startup costs for an expansion to Lake County are estimated to be \$578,000, which forecasts indicate would be recouped through rates in the first year of service. - In the base market scenario used for evaluation, Lake County customers see total bill savings of 4% or more, however, it is important to note that there is a clear possibility that total bills will be higher with SCP some of the time due to changing PG&E fees outside SCP's control and energy market conditions.

-- An expansion to Lake County will increase SCP's target for reserves by \$42.7 million (using 2030 costs), which would have the effect of reducing SCP's ability to subsidize rates until that higher balance is achieved.
-The time estimated to accumulate the additional reserves while sustaining competitive rates is difficult to estimate, but likely could be completed by 2032. - Lake County's participation in the GeoZone is mutually beneficial and it is strongly recommended that Lake County join the GeoZone concurrently with SCP's electric service. - Expansion to Lake County offers additional benefits such as more cost-effective building electrification opportunities, increased portfolio flexibility, improved advocacy, and additional phone and web support for customers in Lake County. - Risks that should be considered before proceeding with an expansion include the impacts of a jurisdiction withdrawing from SCP service, high customer opt-outs, impacts SCP's credit rating, and the inability to guarantee rates that are lower than PG&E. - The feasibility plan outlines steps leading up to an April to June 2027 start date, including approvals from SCP's Board and Lake County jurisdictions, as well as filings with the CPUC, customer noticing, and outreach.
+- An expansion to Lake County will increase SCP's target for reserves by \$42.7 million (using 2030 costs), which would have the effect of reducing SCP's ability to provide savings until that higher balance is achieved.
+The time estimated to accumulate the additional reserves while sustaining competitive rates is difficult to estimate, but likely could be completed by 2032. - Lake County's participation in the GeoZone is mutually beneficial and it is strongly recommended that Lake County join the GeoZone concurrently with SCP's electric service. - Expansion to Lake County offers additional benefits such as more cost-effective building electrification opportunities, increased portfolio flexibility, improved advocacy, and additional phone and web support for customers in Lake County. - Risks that should be considered before proceeding with an expansion include the impacts of a jurisdiction withdrawing from SCP service, high customer opt-outs, possible impacts to SCP's credit rating, and the inability to guarantee rates that are lower than PG&E. - The feasibility plan outlines steps leading up to an April to June 2027 start date, including approvals from SCP's Board and Lake County jurisdictions, as well as filings with the CPUC, customer noticing, and outreach.